Route Server Filtering

 - RPKI Filtering

-By selecting this mode, the route servers will apply RPKI based filtering. if ROA status is “INVALID”, Route servers will not announce that prefix to other clients.
+By selecting this mode, the route servers will apply RPKI based filtering - Performing Route Origin Validation (ROV) using RPKI.
+If ROV status is INVALID*, Route servers will not announce that prefix to other clients.

 - No filtering (not recommend, for special purpose only)